pfbrowning/ng-modal/README.md

 ## Styling
-Out of the box, the modal intentionally contains just enough styling to make it presentable out of the box for demos, but not so much as to make it a pain to style around.
+Out of the box, the modal intentionally contains just enough styling to make it presentable out of the box for demos, but not so much as to make it difficult to style around.
 In other words, you can style it however you want if you need to conform it to your aesthetics, but you don't have to if you don't want to.
 It's fairly simple to apply your own styles using the modalClass and overlayClass input parameters.

 If you want to override the basic existing styles, such as the border or padding on the modal window, then use a more specific selector in your stylesheet, as shown in the usage example.
 For the purpose of overriding the basic styles, it's helpful to